Medjana

 Medjana is a town and commune (municipality) in Bordj Bou Arréridj Province, Algeria.
-It is the (approximative) location the Ancient city and bishopric Vardimissa, which remains a Latin Catholic titular see.
+It is the (approximate) location the ancient city and bishopric of Vardimissa, which remains a Latin Catholic titular see.

 According to the 1998 census it has a population of 16,112.

 History

-Vardimissa (also spelled B- as n Greek) was important enough in the Roman province of Mauretania Caesariensis to become one of its many suffragan dioceses, but like most destined to fade completely, probably at the 7th century advent of Islam.
+Vardimissa (also spelled B- as n Greek) was important enough in the Roman province of Mauretania Caesariensis to become one of its many suffragan dioceses, but like most, faded completely, probably at the 7th century advent of Islam.

 Two of its bishops are historically documented :